How to Make Cashew Cream

 - pinch of salt

-- Add all ingredients to a http://amzn.to/2fXwMhx and blend for 1-2 minutes.
+Add all ingredients to a high-powered blender and blend for 1-2 minutes.
 Add more water for a thinner consistency.

 Other recipes you might like:

 And don’t forget to subscribe to my YouTube channel to be notified immediately when new videos are uploaded!